oracle/isv-single-tenant-vcn-isolation/README.md

 	1.3 **Routing Server's**
 	These servers meant to act as a bridge between ISV vcn and the tenant VCN by routing traffic.
-	-	OL image deployed in private subnet
+	-	Oracle Linux 7 image deployed in private subnet
-	-	PACEMAKER/Corosync is installed on these servers for high availability across 2 server's deployed which can be used to demonstrate failover
+	-	Pacemaker/Corosync is installed on these servers for high availability across 2 server's deployed which can be used to demonstrate failover
 	-	secondary vnic deployed in peering vcn to establish connectivity over LPG with tenant VCN's
 	-	secondary_vnic_all_configure.sh script is used to attach secondary vnic to persist vnic attachment `/etc/sysconfig/network-scripts/ifcfg-ens5` file is created
 	-	routes to tenant vcn's are setup on this server